SAP-samples/teched2025-AI164/exercises/ex3/README.md

 ## <a name="summary"></a>Summary

-You set up a SharePoint destination in BTP, provisioned the Document Grounding Service with Cloud Identity Services, and generated the required keys and certificates.
+You set up a SharePoint Destination in BTP, provisioned the Document Grounding Service with Cloud Identity Services, and generated the required keys and certificates.
 With Bruno, you imported the API collection, obtained an OAuth token, and created a SharePoint ingestion pipeline via the Data Ingestion API.
 The environment is now ready to ingest content and start testing Joule.

 Continue to - [Exercise 4 - Test Joule Standalone](../ex4/README.md)